amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 # Solution

-The solution is to basically set the ephermal range so that it matches the one allowed in the network ACL.
+The solution is to basically set the ephemeral range so that it matches the one allowed in the network ACL.

-# Set the ephermal port range on a Linux VM
+# Set the ephemeral port range on a Linux VM

 We will add an entry to `sysctl.conf`: